Romance in A minor (Bruch): Background

 Bruch started work on what he had planned to be his second violin concerto while preparing to conduct his choral work Odysseus: Szenen aus der Odyssee, Op.
-41 in Cologne, by the 11th of February he had completed the first movement and indicated to friends that he had beginnings of the projected second and third movements.
+41 in Cologne.
+By the 11th of February, he had completed the first movement and indicated to friends that he had beginnings of the projected second and third movements.
 However, perhaps due to personal issues, most notably a relationship with Amalie Heydweiller, which Christopher Fitfield speculates may have been the inspiration for the completed movement, Bruch found himself unable to complete the remaining movements.
 His decision to publish the work as a single movement concert piece, was based in part on the positive reception of his friends to the completed movement.

-Instrumentation
+Music

-The composition is scored for solo violin and an orchestra comprising strings, 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 trumpets, 4 horns and timpani.
+The romance is scored for solo violin and an orchestra comprising strings, 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 trumpets, 4 horns and timpani.
+It consists of a single movement marked Andante sostenuto.
+A typical performances last between 10 and 12 minutes.

-Structure

-The composition consists of a single movement marked Andante sostenuto and typical performances last between 10 and 12 minutes.